nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 forms a linked list of "unfinished" calls, while usually it would provide the backtrace chain.

 The SEND opcodes then proceed to push arguments into the variable slots of `EX(call)`.
-At this point the arguments are all consecutive and may overflow from the section designed for arguments into other CVs or TMPs.
+At this point the arguments are all consecutive and may overflow from the section designated for arguments into other CVs or TMPs.
 This will be fixed later.

 Lastly DO_FCALL performs the actual call.
 What was `EX(call)` becomes the current function and `prev_execute_data` is